DavidShenJingtao/tp/docs/UserGuide.md

 ### 9.2 Role‑based listing: `listrole`
 - What: List people by role (e.g., `student`, `ta`, `instructor`, `staff`).
 - Why: Quickly find and contact specific groups, (e.g. contacting instructor)
 - Status: Planned for a future release.

+<a id="93-edit-the-contact-edit"></a>
+### 9.3 Edit the contact: `edit`
+- What: Edit the field of one contact according to the index.
+- Why: If the user enters wrong information of a contact, he/she can edit the incorrect field, instead of deleting the wrong contact and then adding it again.
+- Status: Planned for a future release.

 --------------------------------------------------------------------------------------------------------------------